cyverse/ds-irods-rs-build/README.md

 ## Running the Resource server

+**docker-compose version 1.8 or newer is required.**

-`docker-compose` is used to run the iRODS resource server.
+docker-compose is used to run the iRODS resource server.
 The `docker-compose.yml` file assumes there is a file named `run.env` in the same directory.
 It should have the following environment variables defined in it.